Newtown United Methodist Church

 national level, the Evangelical United Brethren and the Methodists merged in 1968, the

 United Methodist Church was formed.
-The Rev. Eugene Crabb presided over the moving
+Rev. Eugene Crabb presided over the moving

-of the sanctuary building in 1972 across Church Hill Road to the 14 acre site where it is
+of the sanctuary building in 1972 across Church Hill Road to the 14 acre site where it stands

 today.
 In 1984, a new parsonage was built in the upper meadow of the property, and in